keeps/commons-ip-dotnet/README.md

 #### Presentation

-Only indicates the partners off project and some base information about the stakeholders.
+Only indicates the partners of the project and some base information about the stakeholders.

 #### Package information

-Start the EARKSIP file configuration, the information like SIP identifier or the creator name can be set in this page.
+Start the EARKSIP file configuration.
+The information like SIP identifier or the creator name can be set in this page.

 #### Descriptive metadata

-Add one or more descritive metadata files, the application **doesn't apply any validation** about the files.
-Only add the files and set the selected descritive metadata type, present in the top page.
-This options contains all the types present in the original commns-ip implementation (ex.
+Add one or more descritive metadata files.
+The application **doesn't apply any validation** about the files, only add the files and set the selected descritive metadata type, present in the top page.
+This option contains all the types present in the original commns-ip implementation (ex.
 EAD,EAC-CPF.etc).

 #### Other metadata

-The current page is optional, this page is used to add other metadata files like information about how file were created and stored, intellectual property rights,etc.
+The current page is optional.
+This page is used to add other metadata files, like information about how files were created and stored, intellectual property rights,etc.

 #### Package content

 Add all files or folders into one or more representations.
 The aplication only load files or files inside a folder.
-If we drop folders inside folders the content are ignored.
+If folders are dropped inside folders, the content is ignored.
 The default representation name is "Representation".
-If the content to add is a folder the representation has the same name.
-The representation name can be changed in the application by two ways.
+If the content to add is a folder, the representation has the same name.
+The representation name can be changed in the application in two ways.
 1. Edit the cell value;
-2. Select multiple rows and click with right button of the mouse and select "Set representation name", this options allows to set the same name to multiple items.
+2. Select multiple rows and click with right button of the mouse and select "Set representation name".
+This option allows to set the same name to multiple items.

 #### SIP build

-At this page please select the destination path to save the EARKSIP file and specify the name of package.
-The output file is a ZIP, when process start the application will show a progress bar and some information about the process, please wait until the finish and start again if you want.
+At this page please select the destination path to save the EARKSIP file and specify the name of the package.
+The output file is a ZIP and when the process starts the application will show a progress bar and some information about the process.
+Please wait until the finish and start again if you want.

 ### Performance

-The biggest problem of this approach is the performance, to measure this value we test in the same machine the implementation in java and the wrapper in .net project.
+The biggest problem of this approach is the performance.
+The performance was measured in time testing in the same machine the implementation in java and the wrapper in .net project.
 The test create a SIP file with the following instructions in java and visual basic.

 ``` vb